-The project will run from 1 January 2025 to 30 June 2025.
+The project has been extended to run from 1 January 2025 to 31 March 2026.

 11 Geographic area

 Shotts and surrounding rural villages in North Lanarkshire

 12 Approval

 SGN has worked alongside Getting Better Together to co-design this partnership and ensure that its ambition contributes to the delivery of our Vulnerability Strategy, the guidance from our Vulnerable Customer Steering Group and adheres to the updated VCMA governance criteria.